Quantum Machine Learning Tensor Network States: Abstract

 \section{Abstract}

-Tensor network states minimize correlations to compress the classical data representing quantum states.
+Tensor network algorithms seek to minimize correlations to compress the classical data representing quantum states.
 Tensor network algorithms and similar tools---called tensor network methods---form the backbone of modern numerical methods used to simulate many-body physics and have a further range of applications in machine learning.
-Finding tensor states is a computational task which quantum computers might be used to accelerate.
+Finding and contracting tensor network states is a computational task which quantum computers might be used to accelerate.
 We present a quantum algorithm which returns a classical description of a rank-$r$ tensor network state satisfying an area law and approximating an eigenvector given black-box access to a unitary matrix.
+Our work creates a bridge between several contemporary approaches, including tensor networks, the variational quantum eigensolver (VQE), quantum approximate optimization (QAOA), and quantum computation.